SuxinL/Notes/Problem Solving/health/psychology/motivation/reluctance.md

 - problem solving model
 	- **[UNFAMILIAR]** I have not tested the new model for new problems
 	- **[WORRY]** and I worry that it will not fit these new cases.
+- clean washing machine
+	- **[CHALLENGE_MODEL]** I worry that my adjusted knowledge model does not fit this device well.
+- repair bath sprinkler
+	- **[MODEL_FIRST]** I want to firstly summarize the knowledge of adhesives and refine the problem solving model, then apply to this case.

 ## Root Cause Analysis
 [backward cause reasoning for general problems]: #